a-einstein/PortableShop/README.md

 #### Purpose
 * Testing and demoing a portable application based on the use of Xamarin.
-* It should become an equivalent of my WpfShop.
+* This is a near equivalent of my WpfShop.
-* Follow the commits to see in what stage this is in.
 * Currently this is only tested on Android API 21, and no longer suited for all platforms anyway.

 #### Aspects